Fake Facts Are Flying About Coronavirus. Now There's A Plan To Debunk Them

 Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

-While this is not the first health crisis that has been characterized by online misinformation — it's happened with Ebola, for example — researchers are especially concerned because this outbreak centers in China.
-The world's most populous country has the largest market of internet users globally: 21% of the world's 3.8 billion internet users are in China.
+While this is not the first health crisis that has been characterized by online misinformation — it happened with Ebola, for example — researchers are especially concerned because this outbreak is centered in China.
+The world's most populous country has the largest market of Internet users globally: 21% of the world's 3.8 billion Internet users are in China.

 And fake news can spread quickly online.
-A 2018 study from MIT found that "false news spreads more rapidly on the social network Twitter than real news does."
+A 2018 study from Massachusetts Institute of Technology found that "false news spreads more rapidly on the social network Twitter than real news does."
 The reason, say the researchers, may be that the untrue statements inspire strong feelings such as fear, disgust and surprise.

 This dynamic could cause fake coronavirus cures and treatments to fan out widely on social media — and as a result, worsen the impact of the outbreak, says Bhaskar Chakravorti, dean of global business at the Fletcher School at Tufts University.
-Over the past decade, he's been tracking the effect of digital technology on issues such as global health and economic development.
+Over the past decade, he has been tracking the effect of digital technology on issues such as global health and economic development.

 The rumors offer remedies that have no basis in science.
 One untrue statement suggests that rubbing sesame oil on the skin will block the coronavirus.

-If segments of the public turn to false treatments rather than following the advice of trusted sources for avoiding illness (like frequent hand-washing with soap and water), it could cause "the disease to travel further and faster than it ordinarily would have," says Chakravorti.
+If segments of the public turn to false treatments rather than follow the advice of trusted sources for avoiding illness (like frequent hand-washing with soap and water), it could cause "the disease to travel further and faster than it ordinarily would have," says Chakravorti.

 There could be a political agenda behind the fake coronavirus news as well.
-Countries that are antagonistic toward China could try to hijack the conversation in hopes of creating chaos and eroding trust in the authorities, says Dr. Margaret Bourdeux, research director for Harvard Belfer Center's Security and Global Health Project.
+Countries that are antagonistic toward China could try to hijack the conversation in hopes of creating chaos and eroding trust in the authorities, says Dr. Margaret Bourdeaux, research director for Harvard Belfer Center's Security and Global Health Project.

 "Disinformation that specifically targets your health system or your leaders who are trying to manage an emergency is a way of destroying, undermining, disrupting your health system," she says.